Relintai/pandemonium_engine/doc/engine/props.md

 //Whether or not this PropDataEntry can process the given Node. virtual bool _processor_handles(Node *node);

-//Save the given Node into the given prop_data any way you like, at tranform. virtual void _processor_process(Ref<PropData> prop_data, Node *node, const Transform &transform);
+//Save the given Node into the given prop_data any way you like, at transform. virtual void _processor_process(Ref<PropData> prop_data, Node *node, const Transform &transform);

 //Turn PropDataEntry back into a Node